Planned vs Unplanned Pregnancy

 Considering parenting preferences in a binary, “intended versus unintended” or “planned vs. unplanned” frame, leaves out a spectrum of thoughts, feelings, and attitudes regarding parenting and pregnancy.
 Feelings about parenting and acceptability regarding pregnancy may be viewed with some combination of ambivalence, uncertainty, or indifference.
 Each of these attitudes are worth considering and are not inherently problematic.
 Human beings have internal motivations that inform actions, decisions and behaviors.
 Rather than problematizing the choices, PATH seeks to support someone as they clarify and express the internal motivations that drive their choices.

-PATH focuses on desire to have a child rather than on pregnancy for several reasons.
-Perhaps most importantly, questioning that focuses on desire for pregnancy excludes people without a uterus and people who are not capable of or interested in pregnancy for themselves.
-The excluded person may want to have a child, but would be excluded from the conversation if the question was about desire for pregnancy.
-Also, in general, someone’s attitude regarding the acceptability of pregnancy is directly related to their thoughts and feelings about having a child.
+PATH focuses on desire to have a child rather than on pregnancy.
+Questions that focus on desire for pregnancy exclude people without a uterus and people who are not capable of or interested in carrying a pregnancy themselves.
+In these cases a person may want to have a child, but would be excluded from the conversation if the question was about desire for pregnancy.

-Certainly a person’s sentiment about pregnancy could influence their thoughts or feelings about having a child and PATH allows for that with the last question.
-An example of this could be that a person unsure or concerned about fertility may not strongly avoid pregnancy, in part, in order to gain reassurance about fertility.
+Some people hold complex thoughts and feelings about pregnancy.
+A person may not desire children anytime soon but also share that it is not important for them to prevent pregnancy.
+There are many reasons for this, one of which is to "test" fertility.
 This apparent ambivalence can be addressed within a PATH framework so as to support rather than judge the person who is simultaneously holding two seemingly inconsistent desires.
 A binary frame does not allow for consideration of this nuance.
 If the nuance is not invited into the conversation, it is unlikely that someone’s internal motivations will be clarified.

-The framework we describe is versatile.
+The PATH framework is versatile.
 The nuance with which the questions are asked is intentional, and allows for patients with lived experiences entirely different from provider experiences to be heard, affirmed, and supported by compassionate health care professionals.